The Economics

 The headline number is a costume

 Start with the most quoted figure in the industry: the run rate.
 When a lab says it has reached a “$30 billion run rate,” it has not earned $30 billion.
-It has taken its strongest recent month and multiplied by twelve.
-Run rate is a forecast wearing the costume of a result.
-It is not an accounting standard, it has no auditor, and in an industry growing this fast it always flatters — because the month it annualises is, by selection, the best one so far.
+It has taken its most recent strong stretch and annualised it.
+The documented mechanic at both leading labs is precise: the trailing four weeks of revenue, multiplied by thirteen, with monthly subscription revenue taken times twelve.22 Run rate is a forecast wearing the costume of a result.
+It is not an accounting standard, it has no auditor, no regulator defines it, and in an industry growing this fast it always flatters, because the weeks it annualises are, by selection, the best ones so far.

 Gross, net, and the $8 billion argument

 This is not abstract.
 In April 2026 a leaked internal memo from an OpenAI executive argued that Anthropic’s revenue figure was overstated by roughly $8 billion precisely because Anthropic books reseller sales gross while OpenAI’s comparison was net.3 Sort that out and the two companies’ 2026 revenues land far closer together than the duelling press releases suggest.
-The lesson is not that one side cheated.
-It is that two true numbers are not comparable until you know each one’s ruler — and that you, the reader, must do that work because the headline will not.
+The lesson is that two true numbers are not comparable until you know each one’s ruler, and that you, the reader, must do that work, because the headline will not.
+Nobody cheated; the rulers differed.

 Committed is not spent